bretsw/ngsschat-influence/README.md

-# Eight Years in the Making: The Network Effect of Twitter #NGSSchat
+# Influence in Network Analysis

 Paper in response to call for proposals for special issue of *Journal of Learning Analytics*: https://epress.lib.uts.edu.au/journals/index.php/JLA/announcement/view/167

+--- Old content

 ## Background